oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 ![createtopic](images/Webpage-Guide/addStoryModal.png)

 **Story Player Page**

+The Story Player allows people to play storys

 1. Follow steps in story editor page
 2. Add a chapter to the story
 3. Create an exploration and link it to the story
 4. Go to the Preview tab of the Story player

 **Topic editor/Subtopic Player Page**

+The Story Editor Page allows users to create topics in Oppia

 1. Set Role to Admin

 ![assignrole](https://user-images.githubusercontent.com/30312043/78745056-b8b70b80-7980-11ea-942a-b2aab314c201.png)